tjweisser/form-text-extraction/README.md

 # form-text-extraction
-This small script allows you to extract specific parts of documents.
+These small scripts allows you to extract specific parts of documents.
-As such it is ideally sutited to automate repetitive text extraction from forms in various formats.
+One script extracts specific fields, the other specific regular expressions.